Overboard-code/Pi-Pourri/README.md

 options:
   -h, --help            show this help message and exit -f [FILENAME], --file [FILENAME]
                         File Name to write Pi to..
-Default is pi.txt -d [1 to 100,000,000], --digits [1 to 100,000,000] How many digits to calculate.
+Default is [No File] -d [1 to 100,000,000], --digits [1 to 100,000,000] How many digits to calculate.
 Default is [100000] -a [1 to 11], --algo [1 to 11]